 Telecommuters are a relatively large percentage of the workforce: 26.12% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 McLean is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, McLean’s overall crime rate is lower than average for the country.

 The per capita income in McLean in 2018 was $115,266, which is wealthy relative to Virginia and the nation.
 This equates to an annual income of $461,064 for a family of four.

-McLean is a very ethnically-diverse town.
+McLean is an extremely ethnically-diverse town.
 The people who call McLean home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of McLean residents report their race to be White, followed by Asian.
-Important ancestries of people in McLean include Irish, English, Italian, and European.
+Important ancestries of people in McLean include English, Irish, German, Italian, and European.